burrt/compsci-docs/_v1/overview.md

 * Atomic
   * "All or nothing" - no partial failure and state unchanged if fails
 * Consistency
-  * Changes to one valid state to another - must satisfy any defined consistency fules
+  * Changes to one valid state to another - must satisfy any defined consistency rules
 * Isolation
   * Concurrent execution of transactions are isolated
 * Durability